Browser Support: The Two Metrics That Count

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-This might sound completely obvious but it still requires a meiertesque post, as some companies and individuals throw in other variables to the decision what browsers to support.
-For example, some consider practically unimportant browser Beta versions or rarely relevant operating systems, use unmanageable “grades” or “tiers,” or blindly refer to general concepts like Graceful Degradation and Progressive Enhancement.
+This may sound completely obvious, but it still requires a meiertesque post, because occasionally, other variables are thrown at the decision what browsers to support.
+For example, some consider browser beta versions or niche operating systems, use “grades” or “tiers,” or miss options like graceful degradation and progressive enhancement.

-Still, the only thing that matters is the browser’s popularity (in your market segment, if you like at least one level of complexity), and your own choice of what percentage makes a browser worth testing for.
+Still, what matters is browser popularity (in your market segment, if you like at least one level of complexity), and your choice of what percentage makes a browser worth testing for.
 Supporting browsers is as simple as that; in a corporate environment, a list of browsers to be supported that gets updated each quarter is usually enough.

-Since meiertesque posts are not always a 100% clear, here’s what I do every now and then: For an existing site, I’d have a look at its UA stats and compare them with competitors as well as my own heuristics.
-If the site is new I’d verify my heuristics and assumptions by checking public metrics.
-Then I’d set a support threshold of about 1% and would make sure that the site works (looks and behaves about the same, that is) in all browsers that are used by at least this 1% of visitors.
-Graceful Degradation and Progressive Enhancement would be instruments to be used, but they aren’t per se important to decide what browsers to support.
+Here’s what I typically do: For an existing site, I have a look at its server logs and statistics and compare these with competitors as well as my own data.
+If the site is new I’d consider public metrics.
+Then I’m likely to set a support threshold of 1% and make sure that the site works (looks and behaves about the same, that is) in all browsers that are used by that 1% of visitors.
+Although they have nothing to do with what browsers to support, graceful degradation and progressive enhancement are then part of the development toolbox.

 About Me